$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Abstract

 \section{Abstract}

-We introduce a time-reversal symmetric analog of the Hopf insulator that we call a spin Hopf insulator.
-The spin Hopf insulator harbors nontrivial Kane-Mele $\Z_2$ invariants on its surfaces, and is the first example of a class AII delicate topological insulator.
-We show that the Kane-Mele $\Z_2$ topology on the surface is generically unstable, but can be stabilized by the addition of a composite of the particle hole and inversion symmetry.
-Such a symmetry not only protects the surface $\Z_2$ invariant, but immediately manifests gapless helical hinge states on the spin Hopf insulator.
-Furthermore, we show that in the presence of $C_4$ rotation symmetry the spin Hopf insulator exhibits a returning Thouless pump, and associated surface states on sharp boundary terminations.
+We introduce a time-reversal-symmetric analog of the Hopf insulator that we call a spin Hopf insulator.
+The spin Hopf insulator harbors nontrivial Kane-Mele $\Z_2$ invariants on its surfaces, and is the first example of a nonmagnetic delicate topological insulator with spin-orbit coupling.
+We show that the Kane-Mele $\Z_2$ topology on the surface is generically unstable, but can be stabilized by the addition of a composition of the particle hole and spatial inversion symmetry.
+Such a symmetry not only protects the surface $\Z_2$ invariant, but also protects gapless helical hinge states on the spin Hopf insulator.
+Furthermore, we show that in the presence of four-fold rotational symmetry, the spin Hopf insulator exhibits a returning Thouless pump, as well as surface states on sharp boundary terminations.